Skip to main content

 • Kill any cancer cells that may be left after surgery

-• Help shrink a tumor that can't be taken out with surgery
+• Help shrink a tumor so that it can be taken out with surgery

 Side effects of chemo